Q&A: STIR/SHAKEN for Businesses

 Neustar offers Caller Name Optimization which allows access to the caller identity database to manage both Toll-Free and non-Toll-Free telephone numbers.
 Neustar runs the largest caller identity database in the United States that acts as a hub to over 800 carriers, including mobile network operators, cable companies, and analytics providers.
 This allows businesses to update the name that they want the consumers to see, and that data is then distributed from our hub position out to the ecosystem.
 With Neustar Caller Name Optimization you can manage and customize Caller ID for outbound calls through a centralized online portal.

 14. We have phone numbers in inventory that have a bad reputation as a result of external spoofing.
 What can we do to assess our phone numbers' reputation and address issues to ensure customer-facing spam indicators are no longer flagged on our outbound calls?

 With Neustar Caller Name Optimization, we can help assess and protect verified phone numbers from call blocking, spoofing and spam tagging and deliver an accurate and consistent call display to increase contact rates and engagement while protecting brand reputation through our distribution of caller information throughout the calling ecosystem.
-You can contact us at callerid.neustar or +1 (855) 898-0036.
+You can contact our Trusted Call Solutions team or call us directly at +1 (855) 898-0036.